CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 }
 ```

 If you open up dev tools, you will see that the element changes based on the `isShown` state.
 The hidden element is not hidden with CSS, it is actually removed from the DOM.
-This is important in larger applications as it can free up resources (CPU & memory) that aren't being used any more.
+This is because `this.state.isShown` is `false` which means the Toggle component returns `null` for that part of the JSX.
+If you return `null` in JSX then React will render nothing at all.

 ## The Circle of Life